bartificer/programming-by-stealth/docs/authorguide.md

 etc.
 ```

-Note that top-level headings within the document are level-two headings (`##`, this is because at a HTML level, the instalment title will be rendered with a top-level heading tag).
+Note that top-level headings within the document are level-two headings (`##`, this is because at a HTML level, the Instalment title will be rendered with a top-level heading tag).

-In terms of the YAML front matter, there is just one difference between instalments and Tidbits.
+In terms of the YAML front matter, there is just one difference between Instalments and Tidbits.
 The key `miniseries` is only valid in PBS Instalments.

-Below is the complete and correct YAML metadata for instalment 171 which is part of the MVC mini-series:
+Below is the complete and correct YAML metadata for Instalment 171 which is part of the MVC mini-series:

 ```yaml
 ---